 So how can we expand on our seated meditation, break apart old programming and continue to build positive pathways in our brains?

-In closing, there are other techniques that can bring you to mindfulness or waking meditation such breathing and inner energy exercises and more.
+In closing, there are other techniques that can bring you to mindfulness or waking meditation such as breathing and inner energy exercises and more.
 Give them all a try and see what works for you.
 It will usually take some effort and getting used to in the beginning but with vigilance and persistence it will get easier and the rewards will be well worth it.
-If you can master this at least part of the time and make it a regular practice, your life in general will begin to change.
-You will feel lighter, happier and more balanced.
+If you can master this at least part of the time and make it a regular practice, your life, in general, will begin to change.
+You will feel lighter, happier, and more balanced.
 You will naturally attract better situations and people.
-Challenges will still come but in this mindset, you will be better equipped and able to navigate through them, learn from them and they will not last as long….
+Challenges will still come but in this mindset, you will be better equipped and able to navigate through them and learn from them and they will not last as long….

 With Love and Light,

 Katherine McBride, C.P.C.